dkahdian/bruinplan/course-graph-spec.md

   - **Group Node:** Represents a group of requisites (e.g., "need 1 of the following").
     - Label: "Group (need N)" where N is the remaining `needs` value after accounting for completed courses.
     - Shape: Diamond
-    - Background color varies by type: pink for enforced, light yellow for warning/recommended
+    - Background color: light yellow for groups
-    - Border: dashed for recommended groups, solid for enforced/warning
+    - Border: solid for groups
     - On hover: Tooltip: "Group: need N of the following courses."
     - On click: Triggers highlighting (see Interactivity).
     - **Auto-removal:** Groups are automatically removed when fully satisfied by completed courses, with completed courses linking directly to the group's targets.

 - **Edges:**
-  - **Enforced requisites:** Red solid line with triangle arrow
-  - **Warning requisites:** Orange solid line with triangle arrow
+  - **Prerequisites:** Orange solid line with triangle arrow
-  - **Recommended requisites:** Orange dashed line with triangle arrow
   - **From completed courses:** Light green (#22c55e) edges override other colors when the prerequisite is completed

 ---